+www.knoxfocus.com

-\ \ HUGE AUCTION FRIDAY, August 2 at 6PM Over 400 lots!
-See pictures at fountaincityauction.com Fountain City Auction (865)474-9931 July 29, 2019 Phone: 865-686-9970 | PO Box 18377, Knoxville, TN 37928 | Located at 4109 Central Avenue Pike, Knoxville, Tennessee 37912 Early voting begins next week steelym@knoxfocus.com Knoxville residents will have the chance to vote for anew city mayor and four new city council members starting Wednesday, August 7.
-Early voting polls will remain open every day except Sundays through election is Tuesday, August The outcome of the early voting and primary day will vary because any candidate for mayor who receives 50 percent plus one vote would become the mayor.
-That appear on the general election ballot alone because of possible write-in voters.
-If one candidate for mayor does not receive the fifty plus one than the top two candidates proceed to the general election in ferent and the top two vote getters proceed to the general and the 50 plus one does not apply.
-Three of the four council races only have two candidates and those candidates automatically go on to the November 5th ballot. have filed for At-Large Seat C. to replace Vice Mayor and Councilman Finbarr Saunders.
-The top two in that contest will advance to the general election.
-Early voting places include the City-County Building, Downtown West, Harvest Park and Meridian Baptist Church, Standard hours for the precincts, except for the City-County Building, are from 10 a.m. until 6 p.m.
+HUGE AUCTION FRIDAY, August 2 at 6PM

+Fountain City Auction (865)474-9931

+July 29, 2019

+Phone: 865-686-9970 | PO Box 18377, Knoxville, TN 37928 | Located at 4109 Central Avenue Pike, Knoxville, Tennessee 37912

+Early voting begins next week

+ave the chance to vote for anew city mayor and four new city council members starting Wednesday, August 7.
+Early voting polls

+election is Tuesday, August

+The outcome of the early voting and primary day will vary because any candidate for mayor who receives 50 perbecome the mayor.
+That except Sundays through

+appear on the general elec-tion ballot alone because of possible write-in voters.

+mayor does not receive the fifty plus one than the top two candidates proceed to the general election in November ferent and the top two vote getters proceed to the general and the 50 plus one does not apply.
+Three of the four council races only have two candidates and those candidates automatially go on to the November 5th ballot. have filed for At-Large Seat C, to replace Vice Mayor and Councilman Finbarr The top two in that contest will advance to the general election.
+Early voting places iclude the City-County Building Downtown West, Harvest Park and Meridian Baptist Church.
+Standard hours for the precincts, except for the City-County Building are from 10 a.m. until 6 p.m.
 Monday through Friday.
-Polling places are open Continued on page 3 Mannis attends Five Points parade
+Continued on page 3 Mannis attends Five Points parade

 Candidate for mayor Eddie Mannis, pictured with Mary Foster and Linda Freeman, was very excited to attend the Five Points Neighborhood parade Saturday, July 20.
 Although it was quite toasty, Eddie and his supporters made their way along the parade route and were very pleased to have the support of many neighbors in attendance.
-The parade recognized Dewey Roberts, and Eddie was happy to have been the only candidate present to participate in this celebration.
-Eddie cooled off afterwards by joining neighbors at Walter Hardy Park to enjoy the vendors, food trucks, and games that were present.
-Second reading of Recode before City Council By Mike Steely steelym@knoxfocus.com When the Knoxville City Council meets Tuesday evening the members will be asked for a final approval of Recode, an overall revision of zoning and building regulations.
-More than two years have passed since the planning commission was asked to review and propose new rules: that time has seen lots of neighborhood and business objections The city council may see further opposition from citizens when they look at the fifth Recode draft again.
-While several alterations have been made in an attempt to get the regulations to become law, the latest, and most controversial, may be the exemption of higher income neighborhoods, or Established Neighborhoods, from accepting accessory dwellings.
-That changed in the last council meeting when Councilman Andrew Roberto said he would not support Recode unless the ENs, like Kingston Pike's Sequoyah Hills, were given a chance to not participate.
-The initial intent of permitting accessory dwelling Abloom Florist donates flowers to Shannondale Healthcare Center
+The parade recognized Dewey Roberts, and Eddie was happy to have been the only candidate present to participate in this cele-bration.
+Eddie cooled off afterwards by joining neighbors at Walter Hardy Park to enjoy the vendors, food trucks, and Second reading of Recode before City Council When the Knoxville City Council meets Tue day evening the members will be asked for a final approval of Recode, an overall revision of zoning and building regulations.
+More than two years have passed since the planning commission was asked to review and propose new rules; that time has en lots of neighborhood and business objections The city council may see further opposition from citizens when they look at the fifth Recode draft again.
+While several alterations have been made in an attempt to get the regulations to become law, the latest, and most controversial may be the exemption of higher income neighborhoods, or Established Neighborhoods, from accepting accessory dwellings.
+That changed in the last council meeting when Councilman Andrew Roberto said he would not support Recod unless the ENs, like Kingston Pike's Sequoyah Hills, were given a chance to not participate The initial intent of permitting accessory dwelling Abloom Florist donates flowers to Shannondale Healthcare Center